The Incredible Burt Wonderstone

 Storylines focusing on finding oneself have become rote, just as magic has for Burt and Anton.
 The final series of events are amusing, but overall the film is lacklustre and will only be funny on the first viewing.
 It is an entertaining one hundred minutes but unfortunately for Scardino, it really is only a one-time Wonderstone.

-The Incredible Burt Wonderstone is released in UK cinemas on 15th March 2013.
+The Incredible Burt Wonderstone is released nationwide on 15th March 2013.

 Watch the trailer for The Incredible Burt Wonderstone here: